Sonoma’s Incredible Three Sticks Wines Adobe

 Three Sticks Wines Adobe Tasting Room is quite possibly the most unique, charming, and memorable tasting room experience I have ever had.
-This is because of the rich history found within the adobe property which was restored by Proprietor Bill Price (if his name rings a bell, it may be because he also owns Kistler, Gary Farrel and is an investor in Lutum Wines amongst other brands).
+This is because of the rich history found within the Adobe property.
+It was restored by Proprietor Bill Price (if his name rings a bell, it may be because he also owns Kistler, Gary Farrel, and is an investor in Lutum Wines amongst other brands).
 Bill collaborated with renowned designer Ken Fulk on creating one of the most unique, stunning designs in California’s Wine Country.
-After you see these pictures and visit you will understand what I mean…
+After you see these pictures and visit you will certainly understand what I mean…

-For those like me who are not familiar with the history of the Adobe, Three Stick’s website does a great job sharing the background and history.
-“Constructed by Captain Salvador Vallejo, infamous brother of beloved General Mariano Vallejo, in 1842, the historic Vallejo–Casteñada Adobe is the longest occupied residence in Sonoma and one of the town’s few remaining buildings from California’s Mexican Period.
-Over the years, The Adobe has had a number of owners and configurations.
-In December 1947, Gregory & Harriet Jones purchased the property, which they called “La Casita”, and launched into a major restoration.
-Mrs. Jones’ estate sold The Adobe to her dear friends Robert & Leslie Demler in 1997 who meticulously cared for the building for the next 15 years.
-Bill & Eva Price purchased The Adobe from the Demlers to build Three Sticks in November 2012, 170 years after its original construction.”
+Three Sticks Wines’ website does a great job sharing the background and history of the Adobe.
+“Constructed by Captain Salvador Vallejo, infamous brother of beloved General Mariano Vallejo, in 1842, the historic Vallejo–Casteñada Adobe is the longest-occupied residence in Sonoma and one of the town’s few remaining buildings from California’s Mexican Period.
+Over the years, the Adobe has had a number of owners and configurations.
+First, in December 1947, Gregory & Harriet Jones purchased the property, which they called ‘La Casita,’ and launched into a major restoration.
+Then, Mrs. Jones’ estate sold the Adobe to her dear friends Robert & Leslie Demler in 1997 who meticulously cared for the building for the next 15 years.
+Finally, Bill & Eva Price purchased the Adobe from the Demlers to build Three Sticks Wines in November 2012, 170 years after its original construction.”

 The storeroom used for private events, tastings, and pick up parties!

 Views from the interior of the storeroom.